University of North Alabama: History

 In 1967 the Alabama Legislature removed jurisdiction for the college from the State Board of Education and vested it in a board of trustees.
-A year later, the new board voted for another name change to Florence State University, once again symbolizing the steady expansion of the institution's academic offerings and mission.
+A year later, the new board voted for another name change to Florence State University, accompanied by the establishment of separate schools within the university.
+Less than a decade later, on August 15, 1974, the university underwent another change of name to the University of North Alabama, symbolizing its coming of age as a comprehensive, regional university.